LenneDalben/StardewValleyModsGPL/[CP] Townies Need Food!/README.md

 Jonqora, for ideas and suggestions that were incorporated in this mod.
 Jonqora was also INSTRUMENTAL in the dynamic token component of this mod.
 Jonqora, you are a legend <3

-Lumina, for their Lumisteria Special Orders mods, which helped me in writing this mod.
+<a href="https://www.nexusmods.com/stardewvalley/users/5575844?tab=user+files">Lumina / Lumisteria</a>, for their Lumisteria Special Orders mods, which helped me in writing this mod.
 Extra thanks to Lumina for their help in the Stardew Valley Discord.

-Gervig91, for helping me test the 2.0.0 update.
+<a href="https://www.nexusmods.com/stardewvalley/users/24986819?tab=user+files">Gervig</a>, for helping me test the 2.0.0 update.

-Calcite / CopperSun, who pointed out vanilla has special orders that are seasonal, and encouraged me to check out the unpacked files.
+<a href="https://www.nexusmods.com/stardewvalley/users/114762643?tab=user+files">Calcite / CopperSun</a>, who pointed out vanilla has special orders that are seasonal, and encouraged me to check out the unpacked files.
 Thank you <3

 Thanks very much to jina2ya (Kaya) for the Korean translation!

-Pathoschild, author of SMAPI and Content Patcher, without them, this mod wouldn't be possible either.
+<a href="https://www.nexusmods.com/stardewvalley/users/1552317?tab=user+files">Pathoschild</a>, author of SMAPI and Content Patcher, without them, this mod wouldn't be possible either.

 ||Preview Images||